Prelude to Axanar: Planned feature film

-Raising $638,000 on Kickstarter through the creation and release of Prelude to Axanar, Peters went into pre-production for the feature film Star Trek: Axanar, with production slated to begin in October 2015, for an early 2016 release.
-The original plan was to raise financing "in chunks", with the initial Kickstarter to raise enough money to obtain a warehouse, convert it to a sound stage and build sets.
-Approximately $200,000 of the funding happened in the campaign's final 49 hours, after Star Trek alum George Takei shared his interest publicly, bringing production more than six-times the originally sought amount of $100,000.
-The cast was planned to include Richard Hatch as Kharn the Undying (Klingon supreme commander); J. G. Hertzler as Admiral Samuel Travis (Captain of the USS Hercules); Gary Graham as Soval (Vulcan Ambassador to the Federation); and Kate Vernon as Captain Sonya Alexander (Captain of the USS Ajax).
+The Star Trek: Axanar feature-film Kickstarter campaign, launched in 2015, raised $638,471 from 8,548 backers against an initial goal of $100,000, and Peters went into pre-production with the feature originally slated to begin filming in October 2015, for an early 2016 release.
+Combined across the Kickstarter and Indiegogo campaigns, Axanars total crowdfunding came to approximately $1.13 million.
+Approximately $200,000 of the feature campaign's total was raised in its final 49 hours, after Star Trek alum George Takei shared his interest publicly.
+The planned cast included Richard Hatch as Kharn the Undying (Klingon supreme commander); J. G. Hertzler as Admiral Samuel Travis (Captain of the USS Hercules); Gary Graham as Soval (Vulcan Ambassador to the Federation); and Kate Vernon as Captain Sonya Alexander (Captain of the USS Ajax).

 On January 3, 2016, Alec Peters announced he would no longer portray Captain Kelvar Garth in the Axanar movie, stating that he wanted to hire a professional actor to fill the role, which would allow him to focus more on writing and producing.

-In July 2020 a screen shot of actor Gary Graham's social media page showed his announcement that he had left the project.
-The following month co-writer and director Paul Jenkins announced through his production company that his association with Axanar had ended.
+In July 2020, a screenshot of actor Gary Graham's social media page showed his announcement that he had left the project.
+The following month, co-writer and director Paul Jenkins announced through his production company that his association with Axanar had ended.
+Graham died of a heart attack on January 22, 2024, at age 73, having previously reprised his Star Trek: Enterprise role of Soval in Prelude to Axanar.

 In July 2022, Peters released a video on YouTube indicating that principal photography was wrapping up and that the project was proceeding to completion.